domagoj-bosnjak/SynthAorta/README.md

 4. Connectivity matrices for 4 refinement levels, shared by all meshes (hexahedral) -- in uint32 format
 5. Equivalent connectivity matrices for the mesh surface (quadrilateral) -- in uint32 format
 6. Connectivity matrix for skeleton segments -- in uint32 format
+7. Parameter vectors for each example -- in single format

 # Requirements